JaxTeller718Mods/Jax7Days2DieModlets/README.md

 [ Updated 12-30-2025 ]

 	[ Realistic_Loot_JT718 ]
+		- Replaced Tier 0 Tools and Weapons with Tool and Weapon Part Loot.

+[ Updated 12-30-2025 ]

+	[ Realistic_Loot_JT718 ]
 		- Added 30% chance for Grills to drop from destroying Stoves and BBQ Grills.
 		- Removed Tier 0 Tools and Weapons such as Stone Axes and Clubs from Loot pushing forward other loot.